Skip to main content

 The PurgeTSS module contains:

-playingorapplyingbasic animations and transformations to Alloy objects.
+• Animation: Offers methods for "playing" or "applying" basic animations and transformations to Alloy objects.

 Refer to the Animation Module documentation for more details.

-update Command
+"update" Command

-The update command allows you to upgrade PurgeTSS to the most recent version.
+The "update" command allows you to upgrade PurgeTSS to the most recent version.
 Use it to get the latest features and bug fixes that have been released.

 > purgetss update